vinaykumar-kayyur/sonic-buildimage/platform/vs/README.vsvm.md

 For example, for msft_multi_asic_vs: https://github.com/Azure/sonic-buildimage/blob/master/device/virtual/x86_64-kvm_x86_64-r0/msft_multi_asic_vs/topology.sh

-- with the updated asic.conf and topology.sh, build sonic-vs.img which can be used to bring up multi-asic virtual switch.
+- With the updated asic.conf and topology.sh, build sonic-vs.img which can be used to bring up multi-asic virtual switch.

 - Update platform/vs/sonic_multiasic.xml with higher memory and vcpu as required.